piscinajs/piscina/README.md

     function.
 The default is `'default'`, indicating the default export of the worker module.
   * `minThreads`: (`number`) Sets the minimum number of threads that are always running for this thread pool.
-The default is the number provided by [`os.availableParallelism`](https://nodejs.org/api/os.html#osavailableparallelism).
+The default is the number provided by [`os.availableParallelism`](https://nodejs.org/api/os.html#osavailableparallelism) if it's available.
+Otherwise, use [os.cpus](https://nodejs.org/api/os.html#oscpus).
   * `maxThreads`: (`number`) Sets the maximum number of threads that are running for this thread pool.
-The default is the number provided by [`os.availableParallelism`](https://nodejs.org/api/os.html#osavailableparallelism) * 1.5.
+The default is the number provided by [`os.availableParallelism`](https://nodejs.org/api/os.html#osavailableparallelism) * 1.5 if it's available.
+Otherwise, use [os.cpus](https://nodejs.org/api/os.html#oscpus).
   * `idleTimeout`: (`number`) A timeout in milliseconds that specifies how long a `Worker` is allowed to be idle, i.e. not handling any tasks, before it is shut down.
 By default, this is immediate. **Tip**: *The default `idleTimeout`